Why Compliance Transformation?

 Essential Prerequisites

-- Compliance Office Buy-In: Compliance officer must co-sponsor transformation
+- Compliance Office Buy-In: Compliance officer must co-sponsor

-- Budget: Resources for multi-month transformation initiative
+- Budget: Resources for multi-phase transformation

 - Pilot Team: Identified team willing to be first adopter